-Democratic Republic of the Congo: Youth unemployment, ages 15-24: For that indicator, The World Bank provides data for Democratic Republic of the Congo from 1991 to 2017.
-The average value for Democratic Republic of the Congo during that period was 6.59 percent with a minumum of 6.5 percent in 1991 and a maximum of 6.7 percent in 2012.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Democratic Republic of the Congo from 1991 to 2020.
+The average value for Democratic Republic of the Congo during that period was 6.11 percent with a minimum of 4.69 percent in 1991 and a maximum of 8.43 percent in 2013.

-We present the rate of youth unemployment for DR Congo and other countries.
+We present the rate of youth unemployment for Democratic Republic of the Congo and other countries.
 Youth unemployment is the percent of 15-24 year olds who are part of the labor force but are unemployed.
 Recall that the labor force includes the employed and the unemployed people.

 Definition: Youth unemployment refers to the share of the labor force ages 15-24 without work but available for and seeking employment.